dianfu/sc/intl.en-US/Exclusive Mode/Flink Datastream Development Guide/Example of DataStream jobs/Read data from Alibaba Cloud DataHub.md

 state.backend.type=niagara
 state.backend.niagara.ttl.ms=129600000

 -- The default checkpoint configuration.
-This field takes effect when the job code is not explicitly configured. blink.checkpoint.interval.ms=180000
+The configuration takes effect when the job code is not explicitly configured. blink.checkpoint.interval.ms=180000
 ```

 **Note:**

 -   Modify blink.main.class and blink.job.name as required.
 -   You can configure custom parameters.
-For more information, see [t1148279.md\#]().
+For more information, see [Set custom parameters](/intl.en-US/Exclusive Mode/Flink Datastream Development Guide/Set custom parameters.md).

 ## Verify the data reading result